esaruoho/paketti-manual/README.md

 It _seems_ that the best way would be to split this into smaller pieces by categories.

+## Import/Export Formats

+### Import

+#### Import PTI

+Polyend Tracker Instrument Import support

+#### Import OT

+Octatrack Instrument Import support

+#### Import REX AND RX2

+Propellerheads ReCycle v1.0 (.REX) & Propellerheads ReCycle v2.0 (.RX2) Import support

+#### Import SF2

+SoundFont V2.0 Import support

+#### Import IFF / 8SVX / 16SV

+OctaMed / Protracker IFF / 8SVX / 16SV Import support

+#### Import 4channel .MOD samples

+Both as separate instruments, and as "wavetable instrument" == all samples in one instrument, aka "sample chain".

+### Export

+#### Export PTI

+Polyend Tracker Instrument Export Support
+Extrabonus: Also with 48 slice drumkit support - meaning, Renoise can be used to create a 48 drum drumchain sample with slices, straight to .PTI

+#### Export OT

+Octatrack Instrument Export Support
+Extrabonus: Also with 64 slice drumkit support - meaning, Renoise can be used to create a 64 drum drumchain sample with slices, straight to .OT

+#### Export IFF

+Export samples to IFF format

+#### Export RX2 to PTI

+Load a RX2 and export directly to Polyend Tracker Instrument

 ## Sample Editor

 TODO